dgalassi99/quant-lab/00_books/AFML/notebooks/AFML_summary.md

 The benefits are that:
 - Overlaps/repetitions are still possible
 - Overlaps/repetitions are increasingly less likely
-- Teh bootrap sample will be close to an IID sample
+- The bootrap sample will be close to an IID sample

+##### Monte Carlo Experiments

+We can check the sequantial bootsrap by generating random label intervals.
+Each observation starts at a random bar and spand a random number of bars (we can set a max number of bars maxH).
+Once we have this randomly generated t1 we can test the average uniqueness of the labels when using a classing sampling with replacement bootstrap or our sequential bootstrap

 ## Section 5